mozaic-io/sdk-node/documents/resources/PaymentCycles.md

 const entry2 = await paymentCycle.addPaymentCycleEntry("Pat Jones", "pat.jones@noemail.com", 100, "AUD");
 ```

-### Select a Funding Source for the Payment Cycle
+### Funding a Payment Cycle with a stored Payment Method
 After a Payment Cycle has been created and Payment Cycle Entries have been added to it, the Payment Cycle must be funded so that Payments can be sent to Recipients.
-In order to fund a Payment Cycle, a Payment Method must be selected from your Wallet using the Wallet API.
+If you would like to use a stored debit card or bank account to fund a Payment Cycle, a Payment Method must be selected from your Wallet using the Wallet API.
+Once finalized, the payment cycle will be processed and payment recipients will be paid.

 ```
 const wallets = await sdk.Wallets.getWallets();